shi-yang999/Robotic_Academy/README.md

   Top publication in the mechatronics field with lots of robotics hardware design and control related jobs.

-+IEEE Robotics and Automation Letters--RA-L
++ IEEE Robotics and Automation Letters--RA-L